Roger-luo/blog/source/_posts/yany.md

 ## Benchmark

 Now let's see how fast is our ~600 line of code quantum circuit emulator.
-I don't mean to go through a complete benchmark since the above implementation is generic it will has similar benchmark on different kinds of gates.
-And there are still plenty of room to optimize.
-The benchmark of multi-threaded routines and CUDA is currently missing since I don't have access to a GPU with `ComplexF64` support to make the comparision fair.
-However, this blog post is a simple implementation of [YaoArrayRegister](https://github.com/QuantumBFS/YaoArrayRegister.jl) in the [Yao](https://yaoquantum.org/) ecosystem, you can use the benchmark of Yao for reference.
+I don't intend to go through a complete benchmark here since the above implementation is generic it will has similar benchmark on different kinds of gates.
+And there are still plenty of room to optimize, e.g we can specialize each routine for a known gate, such `X` gate, `H` gate to make use of their matrix structure.

+The benchmark of multi-threaded routines and CUDA is currently missing since I don't have access to a GPU with `ComplexF64` support to make the comparison fair.
+However, this blog post is a simple version of [YaoArrayRegister](https://github.com/QuantumBFS/YaoArrayRegister.jl) in the [Yao](https://yaoquantum.org/) ecosystem, you can use the benchmark of Yao for reference.
 Or please also feel free to benchmark the implementation and play with it in this blog post yourself for sure!